 Who Must File?

-Individuals who must file Form 8938 include U.S. citizens, resident aliens, and certain non-resident aliens who meet the reporting threshold and have an interest in certain types of foreign financial assets.
+Individuals who must file Form 8938 include U.S. citizens, resident aliens, as well as non-resident aliens who meet the reporting threshold and have an interest in certain types of foreign financial assets.
 Also, certain domestic entities that hold foreign assets will have a requirement to file this form.

 Which Financial Assets?

 According to the IRS, all financial assets are to be reported if the threshold is met.
-Examples of accounts subject to disclosure on Form 8938 include:
+The following are examples of accounts subject to disclosure on Form 8938:

 - A partnership interest in a foreign company.